 To be fair, Java was intended to be a powerful programming language.
 So they put in very high-powered access to computer functions.
 The trouble is the authors didn’t, and simply can not, adequately protect computers actually connected to the web.

-All it takes is one not very skilled cracker – and your system is toast, or your financial data and passwords are in Russia, China and Libya in seconds.
+All it takes is one not very skilled cracker – and your system is toast, or your financial data and passwords are in Russia, China and Nigeria in seconds.

 What to do ?

 I disable and remove Java on all our machines that attach to the Web and pleasantly – we’ve never endured a successful attack using Java.